Trump declares end to US ‘policeman’ role in Iraq visit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-AL-ASAD AIR BASE: President Donald Trump used a lightning visit to Iraq -- his first with US troops in a conflict zone since being elected -- to defend the withdrawal from Syria and declare an end to America’s role as the global "policeman."
+AL-ASAD AIR BASE, Iraq: President Donald Trump used a lightning visit to Iraq, his first with US troops in a conflict zone since being elected, to defend the withdrawal from Syria and declare an end to America´s role as the global "policeman."

 Trump, accompanied by his wife Melania, landed late Wednesday at Al-Asad Air Base in western Iraq after what he described as a stressful, secrecy shrouded flight on a "pitch black" Air Force One.